 We rented bikes from a lady outside of our hotel and rode for 20 minutes to An Bang Beach.
 Maybe on a hot sunny day it’s popping, but it was overcast and only around 70° F the day we went, so the beach was practically empty.
 We sat at one of the several restaurants/bars along the beach and enjoyed a beer, but were harassed by vendors every couple of minutes.

 Though the beach was a bit of a bust, we were okay with that.
 We were only a couple days away from the beautiful white sand beaches in Phu Quoc, and the bike ride through the rice paddies was lovely!

-We only paid about $6 per person for a private guide from Barri Ann Travel and it was so worth it!
+We paid about $6 per person for a private guide from Barri Ann Travel and it was so worth it!
 Marble Mountain is incredible.
 Hindu and Buddhist statues are carved into marble in the caves and 14th century pagodas are scattered throughout the mountain.
-We hiked (and in some parts, climbed!) to the top and were rewarded with a beautiful view of Da Nang.
+We hiked (and in some parts, climbed!) to the top for a beautiful view of Da Nang.

-Also deserving of a mention in Hoi An is Phi Báhn Mì!
-We read on TripAdvisor that this is the BEST báhn mì, and we definitely were not disappointed!
+Also deserving of a mention is Phi Báhn Mì!
+We read on TripAdvisor that this is the best báhn mì in Hoi An, and we definitely were not disappointed!
 We ate lunch here twice.
 The owners are super friendly and the food is so inexpensive (less than $1 per sandwich).
 We were never the only Westerners there, so clearly word has traveled about this awesome spot.
 Check it out!